 What Are the Symptoms of a Clavicle Fracture?

-• Limited Arm Movement: Difficulty lifting or moving the arm without pain.
+• Difficulty lifting the arm or shoulder

 Common Causes of Clavicle Fractures